GRV96/syspathmodif/README.md

 This library offers concise manners to modify list `sys.path`.
 The user should not need to directly interact with that list.

-### Imports and `sys.path`

-It is possible to import a module or package if list `sys.path` contains the path to its directory.
-Therefore, you can make a module or package importable by adding the path to its directory to `sys.path`.

 ### Content

 The following functions take a path of type `str` or `pathlib.Path` as an